tdurgasaranya/tdurgasaranya/STA631_Portfolio.md

 [Professor-STA631](https://github.com/dykesb)

-This report provides an overview of my proficiency and understanding of the chapters covered in our STA631 course.
+***This report provides an overview of my proficiency and understanding of the chapters covered in our STA631 course***

----
-title: "Statistics Portfolio"
-author: "Durga Tummalapalli"
-date: "August 4, 2023"
----

 # Statistics Portfolio